-- Create a halo effect that makes people starve for new Apple products
+- Create a halo effect that makes people eager for new Apple products.

-Apple sells its products and resells third-party products in most of its major markets directly to consumers and SMBs through its retail and online stores and its direct sales force.
+Apple sells its products and resells third-party products in most of its major markets.
+It sells directly to consumers and small-to-midsized businesses through its retail and online stores.
 The company also employs a variety of indirect distribution channels, such as third-party cellular network carriers, wholesalers, retailers, and value-added resellers.

-Apple uses a retail strategy called “minimum advertised price” (or MAP).
-Minimum advertised pricing policies prohibit resellers or dealers from advertising a manufacturer’s products below a certain minimum price.
-MAP is usually enforced through marketing subsidies offered by a manufacturer to its resellers.
+Apple uses a MAP (minimum advertised price) retail strategy.
+MAP policies prohibit resellers or dealers from advertising a manufacturer’s products below a certain minimum price.
+MAPs are usually enforced through marketing subsidies offered by a manufacturer to its resellers.

-According to a piece in Macworld, Apple maintains the popularity of its high-priced products by only offering retailers such as Wal-Mart or Best Buy a marginal wholesale discount.
-This small percentage in savings isn’t enough of a profit margin for retailers to offer big discounts on Apple’s products, which means customers end up paying a price close to the manufacturer suggested retail price (or MSRP).
+According to Macworld, Apple maintains its high-priced products’ popularity by only offering retailers such as Walmart or Best Buy a marginal wholesale discount.
+This small percentage in savings isn’t enough of a profit margin for retailers to offer big discounts on Apple’s products.
+Therefore, customers end up paying a price close to the manufacturer’s suggested retail price.
 However, a retailer could give up this small profit margin and offer products at a discount to attract more customers.
 Apple prevents this scenario by offering monetary incentives to retailers to sell goods at the MAPs fixed by the company.

-This price strategy is effective insofar as it prevents retailers from competing directly with Apple’s own stores, and it also ensures that no one reseller has an advantage over another.
-So Apple is able to keep its distribution channels clean as well as make more money on its direct sales.
-The Macworld article further noted that iPhones weren’t under a strict pricing model, as they sold at a lower price with wireless contract deals, as retailers gain a commission from carriers.
+This pricing strategy is effective, as it prevents retailers from competing directly with Apple’s own stores.
+It also ensures that one reseller doesn’t have an advantage over another.
+Apple is thereby able to keep its distribution channels clean while making more money on its direct sales.
+Macworld also noted that iPhones weren’t under a strict pricing model.
+They are sold at a lower price with wireless contract deals, as retailers gain a commission from carriers.

-Jobs’ vision for Apple was always to create a premier product and charge a premium price.
-Apple’s cheapest products are usually priced in the mid range, but they ensure a high-quality user experience with their features.
-The hardware and user interface are designed to provide a lot of value for the price, which keeps profits high.
-However, a company can charge a premium price as long as it has a competitive advantage, and analysts believe the brand is on the way to losing its “aspirational” status.
-With increasing competition from Android and low-cost smartphones, as well as saturation in the developed markets, analysts feel that the company could risk becoming a high-end niche name.
+Jobs’s vision for Apple was always to create a premier product and charge a premium price.
+Apple’s cheapest product prices are usually midrange, but the products’ features ensure a high-quality user experience.
+The hardware and user interface are designed to provide a lot of value for the price, keeping profits high.
+However, a company can only charge a premium price as long as it has a competitive advantage, and analysts believe Apple is on the way to losing its “aspirational” status.
+With increasing competition from Android and low-cost smartphones, as well as saturation in developed markets, the company could risk becoming a high-end niche name.